morganhaywood/jekyll-now/_posts/2018-03-16-Git-Commandline.md

 Note: I'm assuming that you already understand how git works (at least at a high level); if you're not comfortable with that then I recommend reading [this overview](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) or a similar one first.

-Also note: All git commands **must** be run from you repo's directory.
-I'll say this expcitly for the setup ones, but if it starts with `git` then assume you'll need to have your console open to your repo.
+Also note: All git commands **must** be run from you repo's directory unless otherwise stated.
+I'll say this expcitly for the setup ones, but if it starts with `git` then assume you'll need to have your console open to your repo (again, unless I specifically say otherwise).
 Use `pwd` if you need to check where you are.

 Also note: I'm assuming throughout this that your remote is called _origin_.
 If you've named it anything else, or you want to name it anything else, then you should replace the word _orgin_ with your preferred name in all of the following commands.